List of prototype solar-powered cars: Icare

 The project "Icare" build a Twike (Hybrid: muscular strength + electric engine) with an additional solar trailer (1800 Wp) and a small wind generator (diameter 1,8 m).
 With that vehicle they circumnavigate the world in 2010/11.

 Solar Taxi

 This vehicle circumnavigate the world 2007/08 with "Lois Palmer" as driver.
-Energy was delivered to 50% from the solar trailer (6 m²) and to 50% from the power grid (which was indirectly produced by a solar installation in Switzerland).
+Energy was delivered to 50% from the solar trailer (6 m2) and to 50% from the power grid (which was indirectly produced by a solar installation in Switzerland).
 Power consumption: 8 kWh / 100 km.

+Aletsch

+In 2023, the solar car Aletsch, developed by a team of 40 students from ETH Zurich known as aCentauri Solar Racing, participated in the Bridgestone World Solar Challenge.
+Aletsch, weighing 188 kilograms and capable of reaching speeds up to 120 km/h, was engineered over the course of a year to endure the extreme conditions of the race, including temperatures of up to 50°C, rough road surfaces, and strong crosswinds.
+Despite being first-time entrants, the ETH Zurich team completed the race and secured 12th place overall.
+The project aimed not only at competitive performance but also at promoting innovation and sustainability in electric vehicle design.

 Taiwan

 Apollo Solar Cruiser Car

 The "Apollo Solar Car Team" from National Kaohsiung University of Applied Sciences build a solar car for the 2013 World Solar Challenge.